 Many software programs offer free federal returns but charge you to file a state income return.
 Three federal-assisted programs provide free support and services for taxpayers who file state and federal income taxes:

-How to Qualify for Free IRS Tax Filing Through IRS Free File
+How To Qualify For Free IRS Tax Filing Through IRS Free File

 The IRS has partnered with the Free File Alliance, a group of tax software companies, to provide IRS Free File for qualifying taxpayers.
 IRS Free File offers free tax preparation and filing services, for both federal and state returns.
 To qualify for IRS Free File, your adjusted gross income must be less than $66,000.
-According to the IRS, that means 70 percent of taxpayers qualify for this free tax-filing benefit.
+According to the IRS, that means 70% of taxpayers qualify for this free tax-filing benefit.

 For people with AGIs that exceed $66,000, the IRS offers forms you can fill out for federal taxes, which can be downloaded for free.
 When using the free forms, you’re on your own when it comes to filling them out — the software only offers basic guidance and math calculations, and help with your state income taxes is not available.
 So, if you’re not comfortable doing your own income tax return, you should find a reputable tax preparer or tax software that can provide additional help.

-Your state might offer free options for filing taxes in 2019.
+Your state might offer free options for filing taxes.
 For example, Kansas offers WebFile, a free way to e-file a tax return for your state income taxes.
 The California Franchise Tax Board has CalFile, which allows you to file a free California income tax return online.
 Keep in mind that these services are for filing state taxes only so you’ll need to find another way to file federal taxes.

-How to File State Taxes With IRS Free File
+How To File State Taxes With IRS Free File

 To use IRS Free File to file state taxes at no cost, take the following steps: